 Spring peepers (Pseudacris crucifer) are the other frogs to declare the end of the winter.
-Peepers are among the earliest frogs or toads to arrive in the woodland ponds to breed.
+Peepers are among the earliest amphibians to arrive in the woodland ponds to breed.

-By contrast to the wood frog’s, a peeper’s voice is a shrill, piercing alarm clock that you can’t send back to sleep.
+By contrast to the wood frog’s, a peeper’s voice is a shrill, piercing alarm clock that you can’t set back to snooze.

 Listen to the Song of the Spring Peeper!

 The term “frog chorus” has ancient, literal origins.
-The playwright Aristophanes won first prize at the festival of Dionysus, four hundred and five years before the birth of Christ, for his Frogs, a comedy in which Dionysus himself appears on stage.
+The playwright Aristophanes won first prize at the festival of Dionysus in 405 B.C., for his Frogs, a comedy in which Dionysus himself appears on stage.
 The god is trying to make his way across Lake Acheron to pay a visit to the Underworld.
 His purpose is to bring back from the dead the playwright Euripides, who, as the best of the tragic playwrights, will bring glory to him, patron god of the theater.
 As Dionysus goes, he is mocked by a raucous army of frogs, which sing: